Course Site Basics Update

 - Select Log In.

-- Select a course offering you wish to view.
+- Select a course offering you wish to view from your my Courses list.

 - Select to view or create the Course Outline.